Young Adult

 The #1 New York Times bestseller that sparked international dialogue is now a book for young adults!
 Based on the adult bestseller by Ibram X. Kendi, and co-authored by bestselling author Nic Stone, How to be a (Young) Antiracist will serve as a guide for teens seeking a way forward in acknowledging, identifying, and dismantling racism and injustice.

 The New York Times bestseller How to be an Antiracist by Ibram X. Kendi is shaping the way a generation thinks about race and racism.
 How to be a (Young) Antiracist is a dynamic reframing of the concepts shared in the adult book, with young adulthood front and center.
 Aimed at readers 12 and up, and co-authored by award-winning children's book author Nic Stone, How to be a (Young) Antiracist empowers teen readers to help create a more just society.
 Antiracism is a journey--and now young adults will have a map to carve their own path.
-Kendi and Stone have revised this work to provide anecdotes and data that speaks directly to the experiences and concerns of younger readers, encouraging them to think critically and build a more equitable world in doing so. - Bitter
+Kendi and Stone have revised this work to provide anecdotes and data that speaks directly to the experiences and concerns of younger readers, encouraging them to think critically and build a more equitable world in doing so. - Love Spells Trouble

 Blood Like Magic